Bounds on the size of the convex hull of planar Brownian motion and related inverse processes: Acknowledgments

 \section{Acknowledgments}

 Our collaboration started at the 10th International Conference on L\'{e}vy Processes that took place in Mannheim (Germany) in the summer of 2022 and we wish to thank the organizers for having created an excellent working atmosphere.
 We are grateful to Kilian Raschel (Univ.\ Angers) for sharing with us manuscript \cite{Garbit-Raschel} and for stimulating communication.
 We also thank Andrew Wade (Univ.\ Durham) for reporting to us his thoughts on the numerical approximation of the integral from \eqref{eq:perimeter_2nd} and for fruitful discussions.
 We want to express our gratitude to Andro Mer\'{c}ep (Univ.\ Zagreb) for his help by writing the code for the simulations.
 Not only did he optimize our initial ideas for the simulations, but he had a lot of patience for modifications we wanted to make along the way.
+We thank Mateusz Kwa\'{s}nicki (Wroc\l{}aw University of Science and Technology) and Andrey Pilipenko (Institute of Mathematics of Ukrainian NAS) for recent useful discussions that led to further improvements of some of our results.
+We also thank anonymous referees for their careful reading and thoughtful comments.
+Financial support through the \emph{Croatian Science Foundation} under project IP-2022-10-2277 (for S. \v{S}ebek) is gratefully acknowledged.